 domes.
 Batholiths are the cooled portion of magma chambers.

-Lapolith: As and when the lava moves upwards, a portion of the same may tend to move in a horizontal direction wherever it finds a weak plane.
+Lopolith: As and when the lava moves upwards, a portion of the same may tend to move in a horizontal direction wherever it finds a weak plane.
 It may get rested in different forms.
-In case it develops into a saucer shape, concave to the sky body, it is called lapolith.
+In case it develops into a saucer shape, concave to the sky body, it is called lopolith.